The Most Wonderful Time of the Year

 Doc’s Thoughts

-Every week, Dr. Justin Altschuler writes a post devoted to broadening your perspective and helping readers live a healthy, happy, meaningful life.
+Every week, Dr. Justin Altschuler writes a post that provides new insight and perspective into the familiar parts of life, helping readers live a healthy, happy, meaningful life.

 Read more from Doc’s Thoughts